Hari-Nagarajan/fairgame/README.md

 This project uses [Pipenv](https://pypi.org/project/pipenv/) to manage dependencies.
 Hop in my [Discord](https://discord.gg/hQeUbRv) if you have ideas, need help or just want to tell me about how you got your new 3080.

 To get started you'll first need to clone this repository.
 If you are unfamiliar with Git, follow the [guide on how to do that on our Wiki](https://github.com/Hari-Nagarajan/nvidia-bot/wiki/How-to-use-GitHub-Desktop-App).
-You *can* use the "Download Zip" button on the GitHub repository's homepage but this makes receieve updates more difficult.
+You *can* use the "Download Zip" button on the GitHub repository's homepage but this makes receieving updates more difficult.
 If you can get setup with the GitHub Desktop app, updating to the latest version of the bot takes 1 click.

 [TerryFrench](https://github.com/TerryFrench) has also created a youtube video detailing how to get this project running on Windows 10 as well.
 Huge thanks to him.